-- Prevent tooth decay and gum disease.
+- Prevent tooth decay and gum disease

-- Prevent bad breath.
+- Prevent bad breath

-- Save money by avoiding costly and extensive dental procedures.
+- Save money by avoiding costly and extensive dental procedures

-Benefits of Dental Exams
+Benefits of Regular Dental Exams

-- Gum disease: Gum disease is one major reason for tooth loss in many adults.
-Dental exams can help detect and treat gum disease early.
+- Gum disease: Gum disease is one of the major reasons for tooth loss in many adults.
+Dental exams help detect and treat gum disease early.

 Benefits of Dental Cleanings

-Your dental exam includes removing these deposits using special tools.
+Your dental exam includes removing these deposits from the surface of the teeth and between the teeth using special tools.
 If plaque hardens into tartar, it can only be removed by a dental professional.
-If you have a buildup of plaque beneath the gum line, your dentist or dental hygienist will use a technique called scaling to fix the problem.
+If you have plaque buildup beneath the gum line, our dentist or dental hygienist will use a technique called scaling to fix the problem.

-Various researches have established the connection between oral health and overall well-being.
-Dental cleanings can reduce the risk of lung diseases, cancer, heart disease, stroke, and diabetes.
+Regular dental cleanings can reduce the risk of lung diseases, cancer, heart disease, stroke, and diabetes.

 To schedule a consultation with our dental experts, call any of our offices in Livonia [at (734) 425-7888] or Ann Arbor [at (734) 888-8886] or book an appointment online.
 We're always happy to help our patients!